-In accordance with Government Auditing Standards, we have also issued our report date March 8, 2017 on our consideration of Episcopal Ministries of the Diocese of Bethlehem, Inc.'s internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or compliance.
+In accordance with Government Auditing Standards, we have also issued our report date March 12, 2018 on our consideration of Episcopal Ministries of the Diocese of Bethlehem, Inc.'s internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and not to provide an opinion on internal control over financial reporting or compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Episcopal Ministries of the Diocese of Bethlehem, Inc.'s internal control over financial reporting and compliance.

-Conglell, Roppold & Ywasita CCP
+Compbell, Roppold & Yurasita UP